-Hong Kong on edge as protests erupt ahead of handover rally
+Hong Kong protesters smash legislature windows ahead of handover rally

 Beyond the public outcry, the extradition bill has spooked some of Hong Kong’s tycoons into starting to move their personal wealth offshore, according to financial advisers, bankers and lawyers familiar with the details.

-Additional reporting by Thomas Peters, Joyce Zhou, Twinnie Siu and Felix Tam; Editing by Robert Birsel and Paul Tait
+Additional reporting by Thomas Peters, Joyce Zhou, Twinnie Siu and Felix Tam; Editing by Paul Tait and Nick Macfie